peterdijkstra/UIElements-Pug/README.md

 To use it, just copy ProcessAsyncHelper and PugProcessor into your project.

-Every time a '.pug' file is added or updated, the script will run the slim compiler and output a '.uxml' file in the same directory.
+Every time a '.pug' file is added or updated, the script will run the pug compiler and output a '.uxml' file in the same directory.

 Included is the above example and a small EditorWindow script that uses said example.